Cooya/Projet-IT-L3/README.md

 # Projet-IT-L3

 Project imported from https://services.emi.u-bordeaux.fr/projet/git/itnmjp accomplished in third year of bachelor.
-We was two to realize this project that concerns the theoretical computer science, automatons more precisely.
+We were two to realize this project that concerns the theoretical computer science, automatons more precisely.